CiaranMoran27/Testing/README.md

 ### Code breakdown:

 - **Filename variable employes the .argv method of the sys module**
     - Through interacting with the python interpreter the sys module uses the .argv method to enables a list of command line arguements to be passed to the the specified .py file.
-The first argument that is passed is the file name and in this case the second argument that is passed is stored in the *filename* variable in es.py.
+The filename is passed as the first arguement and the second argument that is passed in this case is stored in the *filename* variable in es.py.

 - **readFile Function** reads in the *filename* variable as the alias *f*.
     - The alias *f* is read and stored in the variable named *data* and this variable is returned for a furure call.